jmalaverri/metafactsGenerator/README.md

 ## Getting Started

-This repository contains the approach we develop to generate temporal meta-facts in order to enrich knowledge bases.
-In addition to enabling the validity of the facts, we consider that enriching KBs with valid temporal information can help to generate a timeline of events related to an entity of interest (e.g: what happen in Paris from 1995 to 2000).
-Thus making possible to extract richer information from these sources.
+This repository contains the approach we design and developed to generate temporal meta-facts in order to enrich knowledge bases.
+In addition to enabling the validity of the facts, we consider that enriching KBs with valid temporal information can make possible to extract richer information from these sources.
+For example, to generate a timeline of events related to an entity of interest (e.g: what happened in Paris from 1995 to 2000?).

 ### Prerequisites